 If the non-AP MLD is deleting the link connecting the non-AP STA to an affiliated AP, it shall set the Link ID subfield to the value that identifies the AP, and the Delete Request subfield to 1.

-If the non-AP MLD is requesting to connect the non-AP STA to a different AP, it shall set the Link ID subfield to the value that identifies the AP that the non-AP STA is connected to, and the New Link ID subfield to a value that identifies the requested new AP.
+If the non-AP MLD is requesting to associate the non-AP STA with a different affiliated AP (assuming no other non-AP STA affiliated with the non-AP MLD is associated with that AP), it shall set the Link ID subfield to the value that identifies the AP that the non-AP STA is associated with, and the New Link ID subfield to a value that identifies the requested new AP.

 If the AP MLD accepts the request, it shall set the Status Code field in the ML Configuration Response frame to SUCCESS, and shall include in the response frame a Basic variant Multi-Link element that includes one or more Per-STA Profile subelements for each AP that has formed a new link with a non-AP STA affiliated with the non-AP MLD as a result of the reconfiguration.
 The Basic variant Multi-Link element shall not include any other Per-STA Profile subelements.
 For each Per-STA Profile subelement included in the Multi-Link element, the Complete Profile subfield in the Per-STA Control field shall be set to 1, and the per-STA profile of the AP shall be complete as defined in 35.3.2.2 (Complete or partial per-STA profile).